 Good reasons why you should try family mediation for family, separation and divorce disputes.

 Are you on a low income, or can’t afford to pay for mediation?
 Legal Aid will pay for Family Mediation

 Legal Aid is still available if people use family mediation to sort out their family disputes.
-Kent Family Mediation Service (Kent FMS) offer Legal Aid assessments to clients; who are on low incomes, are not working, or have minimal capital assets and who are assessed by Kent FMS as being eligible to claim for Legal Aid.
-Mediation clients who are eligible to claim Legal Aid will get free family mediation and free legal help from a Family Solicitor.
+Kent Family Mediation Service (Kent FMS) offer Legal Aid assessments to clients; who are on low incomes, are not working, or have minimal capital assets and who are assessed as being eligible to claim for Legal Aid.
+Mediation clients who are eligible will get free family mediation and free legal help from a Family Solicitor.
 Legal Aid will not have to be paid back, even after a financial settlement has been reached.
 Find out more about Legal Aid and how it can help to sort out property, financial, or child related disputes with an ex-partner, or another family member.

 If you don’t want to claim Legal Aid, you can choose to pay private mediation fees.

 What If I Don’t Qualify For Legal Aid, Or If I Don’t Want Legal Aid For Family Mediation?